veikkonyfors/blog/_posts/2022-02-04-special-relativity.md

 t'=\text{time observed in observing object's frame}\\
 $$

+Why would that be:
+This is how I am reasoning cause for time dilation.
+Time is fourth dimension on top of our 3D world.
+As it is hard for a human to comprehend 4D, let's imagine we were in space with only one spatial dimension.
+We only could move on X axis direction.
+Additionally we had time dimension which is running in perpendicular T-axis.
+Me and my pal are stationary at the same spot on X and T axis.
+Now my pal starts moving fast to the right on X axis.
+As time is running, my pal also goes upwards on T axis.
+Me myself staying still on X axis, but time is running for me as well i.e. T is increasing.
+We both have a clock device, based on light running between two opposite mirrors.
+Whenever certain amount of rounds between mirrors have taken place, one second is ticked.
+From my standpoint light in my pal's light clock light is traveling not straight but along a zig-zag kind of curve, which is somewhat longer than the curve my clock's light was traveling, being stationary along X axis and only moving on T axis upwards.
+Now that speed of light is constant and my pal's clock light has traveled a longer journey, it must be my pal's clock must have been ticking more slowly.

 Example:\\
 I have two synchronized precision clocks A and B 18x10^8 m apart from each other.\\
 A satellite is traveling above on the sky with speed 1.8x10^8 m/s, in line with my clocks.
 There's a clock C in the satellite, which is synchronized with my clocks.